 The ATLAS series of micro X-ray fluorescence (μXRF) spectrometer systems leads the industry in analytical capabilities:

 - Focused X-ray source from 5 to 100μm

-- Largest sample stage with most complete chamber options
+- Largest sample stage with the most complete chamber options

-- High speed slew scanning at 1-3ms/pixel with <1 micron precision all axes
+- High-speed slew scanning at 1-3ms/pixel with < 1-micron precision on all axes

 - X-ray source normal to sample surface with multiple detector geometry

 - Optimized optical viewing system

 - Versatile quantitative software